Eli Maor

 Eli Maor (אלי מאור; born 4 October 1937) is a mathematician and historian of mathematics, best known for several books about mathematics and its history written for a popular audience.

-Eli Maor received his PhD at the Technion – Israel Institute of Technology.
-He taught history of mathematics at Loyola University Chicago.
+Eli Maor received his BS at the Hebrew University of Jerusalem and his PhD at the Technion – Israel Institute of Technology for his work on musical acoustics under Franz Ollendorff.
+He taught mathematics at the University of the Negev and the University of Wisconsin.
+From 1995 he taught the history of mathematics at Loyola University Chicago.
 Maor was the editor of the article on trigonometry for the Encyclopædia Britannica.

 Asteroid 226861 Elimaor, discovered at the Jarnac Observatory in 2004, was named in his honor.
 The official was published by the Minor Planet Center on 22 July 2013 (M.P.C.
 84383).